 Bonus: Flame Others

-Everyone is entitled to state their own opinion on the free internet, so there’s no need to put anyone down just because you disagree (or worse, don’t like the person).Â Sometimes I even see people criticizing the comments of their friend’s friend who replied to the post, whom they don’t even know.
-It’s embarrassing not only to yourself, but to your friend as well.
+Everyone is entitled to state their own opinion on the free internet, so there’s no need to put anyone down just because you disagree (or worse, dislike the person).
+Sometimes I even see people criticizing the comments of a friend’s friend who replied to a post, even though they don’t know them.
+It’s embarrassing not only to yourself but to your friend as well.

 At the end of the day, it’s entirely up to us to follow these etiquette rules.
-I guess it’s about finding the balance between the being fun and sensitive to everyone.
-On one hand, we shouldn’t restrict ourselves with rules and regulations that would limit our creativity and spontaneousness of our social interactions.
+I guess it’s about finding the balance between being fun and sensitive to everyone.
+On one hand, we shouldn’t restrict ourselves with rules and regulations that would limit the creativity and spontaneity of our social interactions.

 On the other hand, we ought to be aware of the public nature of Facebook to protect our privacy, and at the same time, respect the fact that each one of us forms part of the Facebook experience for everyone else.
 Find the right balance, and you’ll not only improve that experience for yourself but also help others enjoy it as well!